 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-Murder by Numbers one-sheet Murder by Numbers (R) **
+Murder by Numbers (R) BUY on Amazon:Poster!

-Murder by Numbers is everything its title implies, a standard-issue crime drama spat out from the Tinseltown assembly line: it gives a name actor a showcase role (and an executive producing credit); its designated surprises are anything but; its intended shocks fail to offer a jolt.
+| Save up to 60% on Movie Tickets & Concessions Murder by Numbers is everything its title implies, a standard-issue crime drama spat out from the Tinseltown assembly line: it gives a name actor a showcase role (and an executive producing credit); its designated surprises are anything but; its intended shocks fail to offer a jolt.
 But that doesn't necessarily make Murder by Numbers an awful film; it's certainly watchable, but it never escapes its paint-by-numbers design.

 Certainly adding to the watchability factor is Sandra Bullock.
 The typically perky star gives an uncharacteristically subdued turn as homicide detective Cassie Mayweather, whose no-nonsense attitude on the job extends to all other areas of her life--as her new partner (and all-too-easy seduction target) Sam Kennedy (Ben Chaplin) quickly discovers.
 But Bullock's fairly convincing work is in service of a character type all too familiar: the cop whose distant demeanor hides deep emotional (and, for good measure, actual physical) scars.
 The formula would not be complete if Cassie's current case didn't in some way dredge up memories of her dark past, and indeed the brutal murder of a young woman proves to hit a bit close to home.